 The identification of plausible risks has been carried out in consultation with relevant specialists.
-A Risk Register which was prepared during the design of the proposed development was also reviewed in order to inform the identification of risks for this assessment.
-The identification of risks has focused on non-standard but plausible incidents that could occur at the proposed development during construction and operation.
+A Risk Register which was prepared during the design of the Proposed Development was also reviewed in order to inform the identification of risks for this assessment.
+The identification of risks has focused on non-standard but plausible incidents that could occur at the Proposed Development during the Construction and Operation.